bcorsi/Clerestory-Investor/README.md

 **If you can detect those changes before anyone else, you get the deal.**

 Clerestory monitors dozens of public and private data sources — corporate filings, county records, layoff notices, lease expirations, debt maturities, ownership transfers — and uses AI to connect the dots.
-When three signals converge on the same property (the owner is 70, the loan matures in 6 months, and the tenant just filed a WARN notice), Clerestory surfaces that property as a high-probability acquisition target before anyone else in the market.
+When three signals converge on the same property (the owner is 70, the loan matures in 6 months, and the tenant just filed a WARN notice), Clerestory surfaces that property as a high-probability acquisition target before any broker knows about it.

 The platform replaces what a team of 5-10 analysts would do manually: track every property in a market, research every owner, monitor every signal, and rank them by likelihood of transacting.
 Clerestory does this automatically, continuously, and at scale.

 ### Who It's For

 - **Industrial real estate investors** — REITs, private equity funds, family offices, and owner-operators looking to acquire industrial properties off-market
-- **Acquisition teams** — analysts and principals who need deal flow intelligence without relying on traditional deal flow channels
+- **Acquisition teams** — analysts and principals who need deal flow intelligence without relying on broker relationships
 - **Portfolio managers** — investors monitoring existing holdings for disposition signals or value-add opportunities

 ### What Makes It Different